boredsquirrel/Linux/auto-updates/rpm-ostree.md

 It is important to manually set metered networks as so, as Networkmanager has no way of differentiating phone hotspots, USB-tethering over a phone or other indirectly metered connections from regular Wifis.

-(This is way easier on Android, where one can assume that cell data is limited and the device uses a different antenna for it.)
+(This is way easier on Android, where one can assume that cell data is limited and the device uses a different antenna for it, and Wifi is mostly unmetered.)

 ### 2. A timer repeating that service daily